 In connection with the adoption on ASC 842 on January 1, 2019, Lineage derecognized net book value of leasehold improvements and corresponding lease liabilities of \$1.9 million and \$2.0 million, respectively, which was the carrying value of certain operating leases as of December 31, 2018, included in property and equipment and lease liabilities, respectively, recorded pursuant to build to suit lease accounting under the previous ASC 840 lease standard.
 The derecognition of these amounts from the superseded ASC 840 lease standard was offset by a cumulative effect adjustment of \$0.1 million as a reduction of Lineage's accumulated deficit on January 1, 2019.
-These build to suit leases were primarily related to the Alameda and the Cell Cure Leases described in Note 15.
+These build to suit leases were primarily related to Lineage's prior leases in Alameda, California and Cell Cure's leases in Jerusalem, Israel (See Note 15).
 ASC 842 requires build to suit leases recognized on Lineage's consolidated balance sheets as of December 31, 2018 to be derecognized upon the adoption of the new lease standard and be recognized in accordance with the new standard on January 1, 2019.

 The adoption of ASC 842 had a material impact in Lineage's consolidated balance sheets, with the most significant impact resulting from the recognition of ROU assets and lease liabilities for operating leases with remaining terms greater than twelve months on the adoption date.
-Lineage's accounting for financing leases (previously referred to as "capital leases") remained substantially unchanged.
-See Note 15.
+Lineage's accounting for financing leases (previously referred to as "capital leases") remained substantially unchanged (see Note 15).